2010 Korean Grand Prix: Qualifying

-Hülkenberg, who qualified eleventh, was the fastest driver not to advance into the final session.
+Hülkenberg in 11th was the fastest driver not to advance into the final session.
 His best time of 1:37.620 was 1.5 seconds slower than Webber's pace in the second session.
-He said eleventh place was a "good position to start from" despite losing the rear of his car in turn twelve, which caused him to abort one of his quick laps.
-Hülkenberg was followed in the times by the BMW Sauber drivers Kobayashi in twelfth and Heidfeld in thirteenth, followed by Sutil in the quickest of the two Force India cars.
+He said 11th was a "good position to start from" despite losing the rear of his car in turn twelve, which caused him to abort one of his quick laps.
+Hülkenberg was followed in the times by the BMW Sauber drivers Kobayashi in twelfth and Heidfeld in 13th, followed by Sutil in the quickest of the two Force India cars.
 Petrov, who qualified in fifteenth, was penalised five positions on the grid because he had caused an avoidable accident with Hülkenberg at the start of the previous race at Suzuka.
 Petrov was aiming for a top ten grid position to minimise the effects of his grid penalty but he spun on his final timed lap after hitting a kerb; he was unable to set a quicker lap time because his tyres had become dirty.
 Hence, Jaime Alguersuari inherited 15th position, ahead of his teammate Sébastien Buemi who opted to run one flying lap with a light fuel load for his last run of the second session but made minor mistakes which cost him time.
 Vitantonio Liuzzi, Trulli and Timo Glock were the quickest drivers unable to advance beyond the first session.
 Liuzzi complained the tyre wear on his soft compound tyres was so excessive it created a large amount of oversteer for half a lap.
 The tenth row of the grid was filled by Heikki Kovalainen (Lotus) and Lucas di Grassi (Virgin).
-The two Hispania drivers completed the final two positions on the grid; Yamamoto in twenty-third was 0.8 seconds faster than his teammate Senna in twenty-fourth.
+The two Hispania drivers completed the final two positions on the grid; Yamamoto in 23rd was 0.8 seconds faster than his teammate Senna in 24th.